abderrahmen-Baccouch/Hackathon/README.md

 # Chatbot System Documentation

-This project is a chatbot system designed to manage user and admin accounts, real-time data extraction, AI-driven responses, and voice messaging capabilities.
-The system integrates various APIs, leverages MongoDB for data storage, and supports efficient message routing.
+This project is a chatbot system designed to manage user and admin accounts, perform real-time data extraction, generate AI-driven responses, and support voice messaging capabilities.
+The system integrates various APIs, uses MongoDB for data storage, and enables efficient message routing.

 ---